Why it’s a good idea for a bachelorette party

 Icebreakers may seem like a cringey thing that only happen at awkward office workshops and summer camps.
 However, don’t underestimate the importance of breaking the ice in a room full of people who have never met each other, like at a hen party.
 If your Bride to be (B2B) has invited only her close friends who all hang out together normally anyway, then no worries, you don’t need to break the ice.
 However, most Hen weekend’s are made up of childhood friends, work friends and miscellaneous family members.
 There’s usually a range of ages and interests and the last thing you want is for anyone to feel like they don’t belong, so some bachelorette icebreakers are a great way to kick start the bonding.

 The first thing you need to know when thinking about your bachelorette icebreakers, is who you are trying to cater to.
-Whenever anyone signs up for my Fairy Hen Mother package, the very first thing I do is send them a consultation sheet.
+Whenever anyone gets the How to Hen Toolkit, one of the very first things they do is fill out the "Thinking out loud" consultation sheet.
 On that sheet I don’t just ask about the couple getting married, I also ask about the guests attending.
 Is Grandma going to be there?
 If she is, what’s her sense of humour like?
 Is she likely to clutch her pearls or burst out laughing when she’s asked to pin the junk on the hunk?
 The bigger the range of tastes, the trickier your life is going to be.
 So, the rule of thumb is always to go back and consult the B2B.
-How much does she care about offending her mother in law?
+How much does she care about offending her mother-in-law?
 How much does she care about that one childhood friend who has delicate sensibilities?
 If she doesn’t, then that takes some of the pressure off you to reign in the crazier aspects that you know those work friends are going to love.

 How do you know the Bride?